ergo-services/ergo/docs/faq.md

 ### How does Ergo serialization compare to Protobuf?

 Ergo uses EDF (Ergo Data Format) with type caching.
-For repeated message types, type metadata is cached after the first transmission.
-Subsequent messages of the same type skip type information entirely.
-This makes EDF significantly faster than Protobuf for encoding and decoding in high-throughput scenarios.
+The two sides exchange their registered type lists during the handshake and agree on a compact id per type, so a message carries a two-byte reference instead of a type name - from the first message onward, not after a warm-up.
+A type registered later than the handshake still works: it falls back to sending its full canonical name until the next handshake, and that is the only case where type information travels with each message.
+Together with no reflection on the hot path, this makes EDF significantly faster than Protobuf for encoding and decoding in high-throughput scenarios.

 ## Observability